Library Services for Faculty

 If you wish to place material on reserve, please print out and attach one Reserve Request form for each item.
 Please allow 48 hours notice for processing new reserves.
 Note that the call number for personally owned items is the instructor's last name.
 Along with the normal catalog search features (title, author, and keyword) Instructor Reserve items will also be listed in OneSearch under the Instructor and Course.

-To check if the Library has your textbook on reserve, please refer to the instructions in the Library handout, How can I tell if the Library has my textbook on Course Reserves?
+To check if the Library has your textbook on reserve, conduct a Textbook Reserves search in OneSearch.
+For instructions on how to conduct a search, go to How can I tell if the Library has my textbook on Course Reserves?

-For additional information regarding instructor reserves, see the Instructor & Textbook Reserves Policies for Faculty section of the Mission College LIbrary Services, Policies and Guidelines.
-To search for items on instructor reserves, conduct a Textbook Reserves search in OneSearch.
+For additional information regarding instructor reserves, see the Instructor & Textbook Reserves Policies for Faculty section of the Mission College LIbrary Policies and Guidelines.

 Textbook Reserves & SemesterText (includes Faculty Request Form)

-Starting with Fall 2019, textbooks will only be considered for purchase for the Library’s Textbook Reserves Collection and SemesterText Program if a Faculty Textbook Request Form is submitted.
 You do not need to fill out this form if your textbook is already in the Library's Collections.
 This form is to request that your textbook be considered for addition to the Textbook Reserves Collection and/or the SemesterText Program.

 Please fill out a separate form for each textbook.
 Filing out the form is not a guarantee that your textbook will be added to the Library’s collection.
 It just guarantees that your textbook will be placed on the list for consideration.